 These historians wrote about the first humans out of Africa.
 They challenged widely held beliefs – that the Pyramids were built by whites, or that the first humans arose out of Europe.
-They detailed the grandeur of various African empires that later civilized the Greeks and Romans.
+They detailed the grandeur of various African empires that later educated and civilized the Greeks and Romans.
 When books on these subjects were first published they were dismissed as exaggerated fiction.
 We now see volumes of evidence being discovered by archaeologists that affirm the knowledge documented by leading Black academics.
-After learning how much rich history and heritage existed amongst the globe’s Black peoples and the high self esteem they held, I started reading books on indigenous America and then transitioned to Asian archaeology.
+After learning how much rich history and heritage existed among the globe’s Black peoples and the high self esteem they held, I started reading books on indigenous America and eventually transitioned to Asian archaeology.
 I found out about similar pyramids and advanced cities that existed in ancient South Asia.
 And just as archaeologists and geneticists disproved theories that ancient Egypt was built by northern white Africans distinct from southern Black Africans, they also disproved theories that South Asia was “civilized” by fictitious invading white Aryans.
-Supposedly these invaders brought Sanskrit and the Vedas to northern India.
+Supposedly these invaders brought Sanskrit and religion to northern India.
 From there I decided to study Hinduism in depth.

 The Autobiography of Malcolm X was one of the first books that I read (and re-read) when researching the Black liberation movement.
 In several chapters Malcolm gives high praises to Gandhi and the people of India for their resistance against the British empire.
 Is it contradictory that a man regarded as a polarizing figure would praise Gandhi – someone historically known for being a pacifist?
 It shouldn’t be if one takes a closer look.